ShaneCurcuru/shaneslides/fossbackstage/WhoFundsFOSSFoundations-FOSSBackstage2024.md

 ???
 In researching how foundations are funded, I wanted to see how much income was directly from official sponsorship models, versus individual or one-off contributions, or program services income, like event tickets or similar.

-So I built a model and analyzed 30+ foundations or sub-foundations to see
+So I built a model and analyzed 30+ foundations or sub-foundations to see the data.
+More to come!

 ---
 template: logorb